What is Stamp Duty?

 funds when you need them.
 However, if you are an investor purchasing an investment property, stamp duty is generally included in

 the cost of the property when calculating capital gains.

 Stamp duty unique cases

-Do I pay stamp duty on vacant land?
+Do you pay stamp duty on land only or vacant land?

 You do pay stamp duty on the purchase of vacant blocks of land.
 All transfers of land come with stamp duty costs.

 Do I have to pay stamp duty on off the plan property?

 Yes, stamp duty is still payable on off the plan property, but there are exemptions and concessions available.
 Victoria offers a concession, regardless of whether you intend to live in the property or not.

 With the concession, you only pay stamp duty on the improved value of the land, non-deductible costs and the completed construction or refurbishment including GST.